alphanodes/additionals/docs/manual.rst

 * Remove "My Page" from top menu
 * Remove "Latest projects" from overview page
 * Add "Go to top" link.
 If you have a lot of long pages, it is helpful to add a jump to top link.
-* ``Garfield source host``.
-Enter the server here (only host name), by which the single comics by the use of SSL are offered.
-Please make sure to respect the particular terms of use and copyright laws.
 * ``Disable modules``, which should not be available for selection within the projects.
 If these modules already activated in existing projects, you will have to change and re-save the respective project settings first.